Skip to Content

 Genesis of Agate

-Agates are commonly found in areas where there has been volcanic activity.
+Agates are commonly found in areas where volcanic activity has occurred.
 This is because water rich in dissolved silica flows through fractures and cavities in igneous rocks.

 If the solution is highly concentrated with silica, a silica gel can form on the walls of these cavities.
 Over time, additional gel layers are deposited, forming younger bands of microcrystalline quartz on the walls of the cavity.